 Selection of the material for an earthing conductor should take into account compatibility with the material of the earth electrode and, for a conductor installed in the ground, the corrosive effect of the soil.
-Recommended materials for the manufacture of earthing components are listed in BS EN 50164-2.
+(A) Text deleted (A)

-There are two aspects which should be considered regarding the corrosion resistance of an earth electrode or an earthing conductor: compatibility with the soil itself and possible galvanic effects when it is connected electrically to neighbouring metalwork; the latter is most likely to come about when the earthing system is bonded to exposed metal structural components.
+There are two aspects which should be considered regarding the corrosion resistance of an earth electrode or an earthing conductor: compatibility with the soil itself and possible galvanic effects when it is connected electrically to neighbouring metalwork; the latter is most likely to occur when the earthing system is bonded to exposed metal structural components.

 Electrodes, being directly in contact with the soil, should be of materials capable of withstanding corrosion (chemical or biological attack, oxidation, formation of an electrolytic couple, electrolysis, etc.).
 They should be able to resist the mechanical influences during their installation as well as those occurring during normal service.
 Steel embedded in concrete foundations and steel piles or other natural earth electrodes may be used as a part of the earthing system.
-Mechanical strength and corrosion considerations dictate the minimum recommended dimensions for earth electrodes given in Table 11 (from BS EN 50164-2).
+Mechanical strength and corrosion considerations dictate the minimum recommended dimensions for earth electrodes given in Table 10.
+At Text deleted